Jude-Martin/evolution_sim/README.md

 Currently 3 modes can be used for positive selection, exponential_normalized, linear, exponential based on scoring of similarity of each parent to reference and scaling by a specified factor

+mean_rank is calculated, normalised converted to a weighting factor and used to calculate # of progeny
+	​

 To check orfs prior to running:

 python check_orfs.py   --start-fasta start.fasta --orf-file orfs.tsv  --output-fasta extracted_orfs.fasta